gmmephisto/soldcars/README.md

 * Balancer: `traefik`
 * Deploy: `docker`, `docker-compose`

 Application backend is stateless, lives on port 3000 and could be scaled up to several instances.
-Balancer lives on port 80 and works as revers-proxy to application instances.
-Also, it listens to docker events and detect application instances scaling.
+Balancer lives on port 80 and works as reverse-proxy to application instances.
+Also, it listens to docker events and detects application instances scaling.
-Database deployed in three container as replica set.
-Application uses that setup for increasing read capacity and data durability.
+Database deployed in three containers as a replica set.
+The application uses that setup for increasing read capacity and data durability.

 ## Install